 The new Applied Photonics Engineering Doctorate (EngD) is now available for UK and EU students.
-This is a fully funded scholarship awarded for the duration of 4 years.
+This is a fully funded Awarded for the duration of 4 years.

 The CDT in Applied Photonics works with companies developing photonics-enabled products and services, from consumer technology and mobile computing devices to healthcare and security.
 Each of our collaborations is built around an EngD or PhD student, providing them with masters-level technical and business qualifications, along with an industrially-connected doctoral research project.